jyotisingla8611/WelcomeGuide/README.md

 # WelcomeGuide
-An App for Chitkara first year students to know about their college
+An App for college students to know about their college